MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-new-entity-fl.md

 Detect the appearance of anomalous new entities in timestamped data.

 The function `detect_anomalous_new_entity_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md) that detects the appearance of anomalous new entities - such as IP addresses or users - in timestamped data, such as traffic logs.
+In cybersecurity context, such events might be suspicious and indicate a potential attack or compromise.

 The  anomaly model is based on a Poisson distribution representing the number of new entities appearing per time bin (such as day) for each scope.
 Poisson distribution parameter is estimated based on the rate of appearance of new entities in training period, with added decay factor reflecting the fact that recent appearances are more important than old ones.
 Thus we calculate the probability to encounter a new entity in defined detection period per some scope - such as a subscription or an account.
 The model output is controlled by several optional parameters, such as minimal threshold for anomaly, decay rate parameter, and others.

-The model's direct output is an anomaly score based on the inverse of probability to encounter a new entity and normalized to the range of [0, 1], with 100 representing something very anomalous.
+The model's direct output is an anomaly score based on the inverse of estimated probability to encounter a new entity.
+The score is monotonous in the range of [0, 1], with 1 representing something very anomalous.
 In addition to the anomaly score, there's a binary flag for detected anomaly (controlled by a minimal threshold parameter), and other explanatory fields.

 ## Syntax

-`detect_anomalous_new_entity_fl(`*entity*, *partition*`)`
+`detect_anomalous_new_entity_fl(`*entityColumnName*, *scopeColumnName*, *timeColumnName*, *startTraining*, *startDetection*, *endDetection*, [*maxEntitiesThresh*], [*minTrainingDaysThresh*], [*decayParam*], [*anomalyScoreThresh*]`)`

 [!INCLUDE [syntax-conventions-note](../includes/syntax-conventions-note.md)]